spatialnetworkslab/vue-gg/docs/marks/label.md

 </vgg-map>
 ```

-Attributes are passed into various [aesthetic props](#other-aesthetics) and are accessed through `row.someproperty`, where `someproperty` can refer to any user-defined attribute within a feature's properties object:
+Attributes relate to [aesthetic properties](#other-aesthetics) and are accessed through `row.someproperty`, where `someproperty` can refer to any user-defined attribute within a feature's properties object:

 ```html{4-6}
 <vgg-map v-slot="{ row }">